TIBCOSoftware/snappydata/docs/programming_guide.md

    5. EVICTION_BY: Use the EVICTION_BY clause to evict rows automatically from the in-memory table based on different criteria.
 You can use this clause to create an overflow table where evicted rows are written to a local SnappyStore disk store

    6. PERSISTENT:  When you specify the PERSISTENT keyword, GemFire XD persists the in-memory table data to a local GemFire XD disk store configuration.
 SnappyStore automatically restores the persisted table data to memory when you restart the member.

+   7. DISKSTORE: The disk directory where you want to persist the table data.
+For more information, [refer to this document](http://rowstore.docs.snappydata.io/docs/reference/language_ref/ref-create-diskstore.html#create-diskstore).

-   7. EXPIRE: You can use the EXPIRE clause with tables to control the SnappyStore memory usage.
+   8. EXPIRE: You can use the EXPIRE clause with tables to control the SnappyStore memory usage.
 It expires the rows after configured TTL.

    Refer to the [SQL Reference Guide](http://rowstore.docs.snappydata.io/docs/reference/sql-language-reference.html) for information on the extensions.